Skip to content

 df_monitor_name Alert strategy name

-df_monitor_checker_sub Detection phase: Generated during the data gap detection phase is nodata, generated during the normal detection phase is check
+df_monitor_checker_sub Detection phase: those generated during the data gap detection phase are nodata, those generated during the normal detection phase are check

 df_monitor_checker_id Monitor ID